derrynj/privategooglecalendars/readme.txt

 == Frequently Asked Questions ==

+= I get de-authorised every 1 or 2 weeks =

+This is because your Google Cloud project is still in the "Testing" publishing status.
+Make sure to set it to "Production".

 = Important notes for users who upgraded to 20200902 and experience differences =

 The 20200902 update makes it possible to display private and public Google calendars at the same time in the same widget, shortcode or Gutenberg block.